vanilla/docs/content/developer/tools/building-frontend.md

 All source files __MUST__ be typescript files with an extension of `.ts` or `.tsx` and reside in the `src/scripts` directory of an addon.

 Entries __MUST__ be placed directly in the `src/scripts/entries` directory of an addon.
-Vanilla currently supports 2 core entries: `forum` and `admin`.
+Adding an entry of a given name will create an entry of that type.
+Currently 2 entries are provided by the dashboard and rich-editor addons `forum` and `admin`.

-This means your entry file may be one of the following file:
+This means an entry for one of those sections would be one of the following files.

 - `/plugins/MY_PLUGIN/src/scripts/entries/forum.ts`
 - `/plugins/MY_PLUGIN/src/scripts/entries/admin.ts`